 Place to GO

-- Visit the Connecticut Historical Society’s Waterman Research Center to view more materials relating to Charles F. Coughlin or other World War I letters in their collection.
+- Visit the Connecticut Museum of Culture and History’s Waterman Research Center to view more materials relating to Charles F. Coughlin or other World War I letters in their collection.

 - Most Connecticut towns have at least one war memorial, although they are sometimes “invisible,” even if in plain sight.
 Is there a monument to WWI veterans in your town?
 Visit at least one local WWI memorial and compare it to other town monuments, memorials, or historic markers.
 How is it similar to or different from other monuments, memorials, or markers?
 What information is conveyed?
 How does it make you feel?
 In what ways might your feelings have been different if you stood in front of this memorial in the years immediately following World War I?
 If your local World War I memorial isn’t already on the Connecticut World War One Memorials map, consider pinning it!

 - Visit your local historical society or library to discover what original materials they have from WWI.
 You may find posters, photographs, letters, or personal accounts.

 View rare video footage of the 102nd Infantry in France:

 Preparing meals in a field kitchen – YouTube – CriticalPast

 At Fort Malmaison, Headquarters of the 102nd in France – YouTube – CriticalPast

 Watch Never Forgotten, a 24-minute video from the American Battle Monuments Commission featuring the story and letters of another Connecticut soldier in the 102nd Infantry, Paul Maynard.
 YouTube

 Connecticut State Libray: Connecticut in World War I